NOWNET ARTS CONFERENCE 2019:

 Center for Computer Research in Music and Acoustics (CCRMA), Stanford University, USA

-Social purpose is a prominent motivation and capacity in contemporary network arts; the ability to transcend geographic distance through performance and technology has inspired new forms of social connection and impact.
+NowNet Arts Conference is an annual event for artists, technologists, researchers, educators, and industry professionals advancing topics in contemporary network arts for the ongoing development of the field.
+The 2019 theme Social Purpose in Contemporary Network Arts is a prominent motivation and capacity of this work.
+The ability to transcend geographic distance through performance and technology has inspired new forms of social connection and impact.
 As an artistic medium, contemporary network arts is a social purpose.
 It has also served as a vehicle for community projects on themes such as peace building, the environment, and diversity.
 Technologists in the field have incorporated social topics including access, green technology, and international network development.
-The NowNet Arts Conference 2019 Social Purpose in Contemporary Network Arts invites papers, workshops, presentations, and concert demonstrations that feature this topic and generate new innovations for this work forward.
+The NowNet Arts Conference 2019 Social Purpose in Contemporary Network Arts is a program of papers, workshops, presentations, and concert demonstrations that feature this topic and generate new innovations for this work forward.

-Conference submissions will be considered for the peer-reviewed Journal of Network Music and Arts published by Stony Brook University.
-The journal will be launched during the conference at the Center for Scholarly Communications.
+The new peer-reviewed Journal of Network Music and Arts published by Stony Brook University will be launched during the conference at the Center for Scholarly Communications.

 Director: Sarah Weaver, NowNet Arts Inc.